Ksdsk/cscibanana/gw1/readme.md

 * Information Section 1 (Lines 25 to 78) <br> Responsible for Informations in the webpage

 Basmala Kamal
-* Information Section 2 (Lines ?? to ??) <br> Responsible for Informations in the webpage
+* Information Section 2 (Lines 75 to 110) <br> Responsible for Informations in the webpage

+Nifemi Akomolafe
+* Information Section 3 (Lines 111 to 160) <br> Responsible for Informations in the webpage

 Katelyn Hoeg
-* Footers, External Links (Lines ?? to ??) <br> Responsible for Footers, External Links, Fake Images
+* Footers, External Links (Lines 161 to ???) <br> Responsible for Footers, External Links, Fake Images

-Nifemi Akomolafe
-* Quality Control (Lines Modified: ) <br> Responsible for modifying the four code sections above so it's even worse!

 **References**